 The deans will be copied on program proposal submissions to MHEC/USM so the school/college is aware of its status.

-Curriculum changes approved during the academic year will be posted for implementation during the following fall semester
+Curriculum changes approved during the academic year will be posted for implementation during the following fall semester, with the exception of new programs, which have to be approved by February 15 for fall implementation to allow time for coding and other infrastructure preparation.

 Required Course/Program Action Document(s), Routing Process, Approval Signatures